 The Ministry of Overseas Indian Affairs Notification No.585(E) dated 23.03.2012 permits use of OCI Registration Booklets of OCIs to be treated as their identification for any services rendered to them in India.
 It also allows OCIs to give an affidavit attested by a Notary Public stating that a particular/specific address may be treated as their place of residence in India.

 A foreign national, who was eligible to become citizen of India on 26.01.1950 or was a citizen of India on or at anytime after 26.01.1950 or belonged to a territory that became part of India after 15.08.1947 and his/her children and grand children, provided his/her country of citizenship allows dual citizenship in some form or other under the local laws, is eligible for registration as Overseas Citizen of India (OCI).
 Minor children of such person are also eligible for OCI.
 However, if the applicant had ever been a citizen of Pakistan or Bangladesh, he/she will not be eligible for OCI.

-- Four identical colour photographs (size 3.5 cm x 3.5 cm excl. border).
+5. Four identical colour photographs (size 5 cm x 5 cm, no border, face to cover 80% of photo, white background).
 One photograph to be pasted in the designated box on Form A (not stapled), and enclose the remaining three.
-Photograph in prescribed size should be taken against a light background (not white).

 The application form completed in all respects along with enclosures should be submitted in Duplicate to the Embassy.

-- Applicants may check status of their application on the MHA's website http://mha.nic.in/uniquepage.asp?Id_Pk=553.
+6. Applicants may check status of their application on the MHA's websitehttp://passport.gov.in/oci/